 It is a good idea to travel at a constant speed of around 50 miles per hour and in the highest gear.
 The next time you want to get in front of that annoying car in a traffic jam.
 Remember, it will probably not take you any further than the traffic lights anyway and your gas bill will not please you later.

 Your vehicle will consume much less fuel if you follow speed limits and use cruise control rather than accelerating on each open road you come upon.
 In case you are very new to the driving world.
-Cruise control is a smart system which automatically controls the speed of your vehicle.
+Cruise control is a smart system that automatically controls the speed of your vehicle.

 Most cars use about 20% less fuel.
 If you drive at 55 miles per hour compared to 70 miles per hour to cope with wind drag, your car has to increase engine speed, while also increasing fuel consumption.
-Come to think of it as a speeding ever really helped you?
+Come to think of it as speeding ever really helped you?
 It might save you a few minutes, but it will also cost you and increase your chances of getting in an accident.
 Be smart about it.

-Choose the correct oil by the way, it is also written in your manual.
+Choose the correct oil, by the way, it is also written in your manual.
 Don’t forget to replace the plugs and air filter to avoid additional expenses.
-Do this on time, otherwise it can lead to engine failure and that kind of repair is expensive.
+Do this on time, otherwise, it can lead to engine failure and that kind of repair is expensive.
 Don’t put it off until tomorrow and create a maintenance schedule.
 Your car will say thank you for that.

 With the air conditioner turned on, fuel consumption increases by 15% on average, the other electrical appliances are not so fuelable.
 So if you turn off the air condition, you will save approximately one gallon of gasoline per 100 miles.
 Try some natural tricks to keep your car cool.
 Simply try to park it in the shade and roll the windows down for a bit so the air can flow in and out.